You can see the Northern Lights in Canada and the good news is that you can see them year-round, depending on the area.

-With this article, we hope to put Canada on the map as a Northern Lights destination.
-Besides, of course, we will tell you the best time and places to see the Northern Lights in Canada so you can cross this unique experience off your bucket list.
+In this article, I’ll help you find the best time and places to see the Northern Lights in Canada so you can cross this unique experience off your bucket list.

 SUMMING UP, THIS IS THE BEST TIME TO SEE THE AURORA BOREALIS IN CANADA:

-- September and October: Statistically there are usually very high KPs during these months and it is easy to see auroras in Canada even though the days are not as long as in winter.
+- September and October: Statistically, there is a high solar activity during these months and it is easier to see auroras in Canada even though the days are not as long as in winter.

 - November, December, January, and February: The days are very short and the nights are very dark, so it is easy to see northern lights in the North when the skies are clear.